gyrovorbis/sh4zam/README.md

 # Overview
 `SH4ZAM` is a hand-optimized, general-purpose math and linear algebra library for harnessing the floating-point power of the SH4 processor in the Sega Dreamcast.
 It originally began as a collection of inline assembly routines developed specifically to accelerate the math in the Grand Theft Auto 3 and Vice City DC ports.
 These routines, along with many others from various contributors, have been separated and combined into a single standalone library, which can be leveraged to bring gainz to the Dreamcast and SuperH communities at large.

-NOTE: <i>This repo is still undergoing rapid changes as we pull in these routines from various places, get them exposed via both C and C++ APIs, and get them unit tested.
-The majority of the content has now been tested and verified in shipping games; however, not everything has been fully tested, as we are not yet to version 1.0.</i>

 # Features
 - Dual modern C23 and modern C++23 APIs
 - Clean header files, separating interface from implementation